You may think that you’re in control of your addiction, but it’ll only get worse and you’ll end up pushing away anyone that cares about you.

 With the highest rate of alcohol-specific deaths in the UK, Scotland is experiencing high volumes of addiction and a demand for drug and alcohol treatment services.

-Here at Nova Recovery, we provide residential drug and alcohol rehab.
+Here at Nova Recovery, we provide residential drug and alcohol rehab hospital.
 With luxury accommodation, peaceful grounds and a personalised treatment programme, you can distance yourself from your daily life and focus on your own recovery.

 Without professional help the chances of long term recovery are slim.